-Ball teams sponsored by the mines and town business’s grew in the 1950’s and the first Men’s Territorial Fastball Championships were held in 1963 in Uranium City.
-Molson’s breweries were the primary sponsor in the early years but Labatt’s also came on to the seen in the 80’s.
-There were strong rivalries amongst men’s teams representing Ft.
-Smith, Hay River, Inuvik, Pine Point, Uranium City and Yellowknife throughout the 60’s, 70’s 80’s and 90’s.
+Ball teams sponsored by the mines and town business’s started in the 1940’s and the first Men’s Territorial Fastball Championships were held in 1963 in Uranium City.
+Molson’s breweries were the primary sponsor in the early years but Labatt’s also came on to the scene as well in the 80’s.
+There were strong rivalries amongst men’s and ladies teams representing Ft.
+Smith, Hay River, Inuvik, Pine Point, Uranium City and Yellowknife throughout the 60’s, 70’s, and 80’s and 90’s.
 The communities of Aklavik and Ft.
-Simpson were also represented on occasion in the 80’s and 90’s.
-In recent years the men’s competition has been limited to teams from Hay River, Inuvik and Yellowknife with teams also attending Western Canadian Championships.
-Hay River built a brand new second diamond in 2015 and will be hosting the Western Canadian Master Men’s fastball championships in 2016.
+Simpson were also represented by players on local teams or playing for other communities on occasion since the 80’s.
+The ladies leagues dissolved in the late 90’s as the players moved over to the ladies or mixed slo-pitch.
+There have been a few ladies that have played with Yellowknife men’s teams as well.

 The NWT participated in softball at every Canada Summer Games since 1969, represented by either a Men’s or Ladies team up to and including the 1997 games.

 In the early 70’s during early July, Yellowknife hosted one of the largest prize money men’s fastball invitational tournaments in Western Canada.
-Big name teams from Manitoba, Saskatchewan, Alberta and BC along with NWT teams would compete for $5,000 in prize money.
+Big name teams from Manitoba, Saskatchewan, Alberta and BC along with NWT teams would compete for up to $5,000 in prize money.

 In 1979, the Yellowknife Junior Merchants reached the Gold medal game of the national championships but walked away with the silver medal after an extra inning loss to team Ontario in Richmond, BC.